Daniel Pollack: Career

 Pollack was a prize winner in the historic International Tchaikovsky Competition in Moscow 1958.
 He subsequently concertized throughout the former Soviet Union and became the first American to record there for the Melodiya record label, selling millions of recordings throughout the former Soviet Union over several decades.
 Some of these recordings have been re-issued in Europe and the U.S. under several different labels.
 Pollack has also recorded for other record labels such as NAXOS, Sony, RCM, Columbia, MCA, Cambria and Four Winds.

 Pollack's concert career has taken him across five continents – North America, Europe, Asia, South America and Africa.
 Highlight appearances as soloist with major orchestras in the U.S. include the New York Philharmonic, Los Angeles Philharmonic, Baltimore Symphony, Minnesota Orchestra, San Francisco Symphony; and worldwide, Moscow State Philharmonic, St. Petersburg, Russia, London's Royal Philharmonic, Bergen Symphony, Norway, Seoul Philharmonic, Hong Kong Philharmonic, National Symphony Orchestra of Bogotá, Colombia, Montevideo Symphony, among others.

 Pollack has performed solo recitals in all the major music centers of the world including London's Royal Festival Hall, Vienna's Musikverein, Amsterdam's Concertgebouw, Buenos Aires' Teatro Colón, Seoul's Arts Center, Moscow's Bolshoi Zal, New York's Carnegie Hall, Chicago's Orchestra Hall, Los Angeles' Music Center.
 Additional highlights of Pollack's career include guest appearances at Tchaikovsky's home in Kline, Russia, performing on the composer's piano and at a joint session of the United States Congress in honor of President Harry Truman's Centennial.

 He has also served on international competition juries including the Tchaikovsky Piano Competition in Moscow as well as on the Queen Elizabeth Competition in Brussels, the Maria Callas International Piano Competition in Athens, Greece; the Gina Bachauer International Piano Competition, Salt Lake City; the Hamamatsu, and Sonoda Competitions in Japan; the UNISA in Pretoria, South Africa; the Prokofiev in St. Petersburg; and the Rachmaninoff Competition in Moscow.

-Pollack has held visiting artist faculty positions including The Juilliard School, Columbia University and the Yale School of Music.
-Pollack is a professor of Music at the Thornton School of Music at the University of Southern California, where his students are continually top prize winners and finalists at the most prestigious international piano competitions.
+Pollack is a professor of music at the Thornton School of Music at the University of Southern California.
+His students have won prizes and have been finalists in several international piano competitions.